Return to Work Explained for Employers

 Undue hardship is when an action in the workplace requires significant difficulty or expense.

-An example of this, is if an essential job function is that everyone lifts 75 pounds per day.
-If someone returning from injury/illness can only lift 50 pounds, no other employee can lift the 100 pounds to make it up.
+An example of this, is if an essential job function is that everyone lifts 75lbs per day.
+If someone returning from injury/illness can only lift 50lbs, they would be unable to return to this role.

 Get help with your employees return to work today with BrightHR